gummikana/NoMoreMoney/rules.md

 Take all four dice and roll them.
 Resolve the investments according to the investment table bellow.
 An investment crashes if the die for that investment rolls a value equal to or less than the current Market Instability value.
 When an investment crashes, all investment cards of that type crash and all the gold on them is lost.
 Crashed investment cards are discarded.

 If nothing crashed this round, increment the Market Instability value by one.
-If there were one or more crashes, increment the Crash counter by the amount of crashes that were rolled.
+Otherwise, increment the Crash counter by the amount of crashes that were rolled and move the Market Instability back to 1.

 If the Crash track reaches 5 (or 4 in the short game) the game ends.
 See the Final Crash.